Chantal Hughes - Chief Executive

 Helen’s previous management roles have all been within financial services, with over 20 years’ experience in people management, customer service, leadership coaching and development, project management and financial budgeting.
 Helen is passionate about Hampton Trust achieving their values and goals and is excited to be part of the bigger picture as we continue to grow as a charity.

 Caroline Freeman - Regional CARA Lead

-I have worked in the Domestic Abuse & Sexual Violence sectors both internationally and in the UK for the last 10 years beginning in 2009, as a VSO volunteer in Sri Lanka where I worked collaboratively with a local NGO and UN agencies to improve responses to Sexual Gender Based Violence in conflict-displaced communities.
-Since 2011, I held a number of roles with the Leicester based Domestic Abuse charity FreeVA including volunteer co-ordinator, IDVA /ISVA Team Leader and Service Manager.
-In 2012, in partnership with Respect, I developed and managed a new community Domestic Violence Perpetrator Programme (DVPP), FreeVA- the Jenkins Centre achieving full Respect Accreditation within 18 months.
+For the last 12 years, Caroline has worked in the Domestic Abuse & Sexual Violence sectors both internationally and in the UK beginning in 2009, as a VSO volunteer in Sri Lanka where she worked collaboratively with local NGO’s and UN agencies to improve responses to Sexual Gender Based Violence in conflict-displaced communities as well as coordinating a humanitarian feeding project for pregnant women held in refugee camps.

 Cindy Gilmore - Domestic Abuse Services Manager

 Cindy joined Hampton Trust in 2006 as a sessional facilitator for the ADAPT group.
 At the time Cindy was completing my Certificate in Education at The University of Portsmouth and the hours delivering contributed to her course and also in achieving her Qualified Teacher Learning and Skills Status ( QTLS).